masonh22/sudoku/README.md

 This is still a work in progress.

 TODO:
-- Add more efficient sudoku algorithm
+- Add Algorithm X
+  + Dropdown algorithm selector (or another algorithm selector)
 - Mobile support
   + On screen buttons
   + board sizing in css
 - Random puzzles
   + Enter a lot of puzzles using a database (if possible on github) or some other way
-  + Puzzle difficulty
+  + Puzzle difficulty - find other datasets
   + Remember puzzles a user completed

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).